telefonicaid/fiware-orion/doc/manuals/deprecated.md

 * Rush support (along with the related CLI parameter: `-rush`) in Orion 2.1.0 (removed in Orion 2.3.0).
 * NGSIv1 API (along with related CLI parameters: `-strictNgsiv1Ids` and `-ngsiv1Autocast`) in Orion 2.0.0.
   Use NGSIv2 API instead.
+    * Context availability subscriptions (AKA NGSI9 subscriptions), as part of NGSIv1, in Orion 2.2.0 (removed in Orion 2.4.0)
 * `attributes` field in `POST /v2/op/query` is in Orion 1.15.0.
 It is a combination of `attrs` (to select which attributes to include in the response to the query) and unary attribute filter in `q` within `expression` (to return only entities which have these attributes).
 Use them instead.